The Pros and Cons of Microsoft Azure: Cloud Services for Businesses

 Scalability is the backbone of any good cloud provider, and Azure is no different.
-For example, consider the following: a firm runs SQL reports daily for 28 out of 30 days of the month, using minimal compute power.
-On the last two days of the month, there is an increase in report activity, requiring more compute power.
-Microsoft Azure makes it easy to scale compute power up or down with nothing more than the click of a button.
-With this scalability structure, businesses have the flexibility to pay for only what they use.Cost-Effectiveness
+For example, consider the following: a firm runs SQL reports daily for 28 out of 30 days of the month, using minimal computing power.
+On the last two days of the month, there is an increase in report activity, requiring more computing power.
+Microsoft Azure makes it easy to scale compute power up or down with nothing more than clicking a button.
+With this scalable structure, businesses can pay only for what they use.

-It’s imperative to keep IT budgets in mind when choosing a cloud provider, which is why the Microsoft Azure platform is so attractive to many organizations.
+It’s imperative to keep IT budgets in mind when choosing a cloud provider, which is why the Microsoft Azure platform is attractive to many organizations.
 Azure’s pay-as-you-go pricing allows SMBs to better manage their IT budgets, purchasing only as much as they need.
-Additionally, the cloud environment allows businesses to launch both customer applications and internal apps in the cloud, which saves on infrastructure costs while reducing the hardware and maintenance burdens on in-house IT management.
+Additionally, the cloud environment allows businesses to launch both customer applications and internal apps in the cloud, which saves on IT infrastructure costs while reducing the hardware and maintenance burdens on in-house IT management.

-As with anything, there are a couple of potential cons with Microsoft Azure.
-Unlike SaaS platforms where the end-user is consuming information (for example, Office 365), IaaS (Azure) moves your business’ compute power from your data center or office to the cloud.
+As with anything, Microsoft Azure has a couple of potential cons.
+Unlike SaaS platforms where the end-user consumes information (Office 365), IaaS (Azure) moves your business’ computing power from your data center or office to the cloud.
 As with most cloud service providers, Azure needs to be expertly managed and maintained, which includes patching and server monitoring.

 2. CON - Requires Platform Expertise